aaronbloomfield/ccc/hws/arbitrage/index.md

 A few notes on those:

 - If you want to cut-and-paste these formulas into your program, the [derivations page](extra.html) ([md](extra.md)) has them in text form
 - Neither of these are guaranteed to make a profit!
+It could be that it just loses the least amount instead.
 But if a profit can be made, then one of those will be the maximum profit.
 - How much profit is determined from the $h_{after}$ formulas, above
 - Because the variables in the square root can never be negative, and because the fraction denominators can never be zero, the square root will always return real values
 - However, the values to trade (meaning $\delta_e$ or $\delta_t$) may be negative, and you should ignore them in that case
-- The values to trade (meaning $\delta_e$ or $\delta_t$) may be larger than your balance; if so, then you should consider how much profit can be made from trading in all of your balance in that case
+- The values to trade (meaning $\delta_e$ or $\delta_t$) may be larger than your balance; if so, then you should consider how much profit can be made from trading in all of your balance in that case (but, if it's ether, then you have to deduct the gas cost before you trade it all in).

 ### Assignment

 Your assignment is to create a program that attempts to make a profit by arbitrage trading.
 For the purposes of this assignment, a *profit* means an increase in the value of your holdings in USD; the holdings are computed from the amount of ETH and TC your program controls as well as the current price of each.

 You must take gas estimation into account!
 Otherwise, if you were only to make 0.001 ETH, but it costs 0.002 ETH in gas, you are losing money.
 How to estimate gas fees is discussed on the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) page -- once you create a transaction, you call `eth.estimate_gas()`.
-The expected gas values will be in the tens of thousands of gas -- 36,000 to 65,000 is a reasonable guess, but yours may be higher or lower.
+The expected gas values will be in the tens of thousands of gwei -- 36,000 to 65,000 is a reasonable guess, but yours may be higher or lower.

 When providing a transaction, you also have to supply the gasPrice.
-For this assignment, we will select a standard 10 gwei as the gas price; however, that value is in the `arbitrage_config.py` file, and you should use the value therein.
-The gas estimate times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.
+For this assignment, you should use the value is in the `arbitrage_config.py` file (described below), which will typically be set to 10 gwei.
+This gas estimate times the gas cost (10 gwei) will allow you to compute the cost of gas in ether, which is the $g$ variable in the formulas above.

 Your program must be in Python.
 It must be named `arbitrage_trading.py`.

 In practice, your program would listen for events from any of the DEXes, and any time the exchange rate of any of the DEXes changed, it would re-run the analysis.
-In order to make this assignment gradable, we are going to ignore events, and specify a different way that this program is to be run.
+In order to make this assignment gradable, we are going to ignore events, and your program will consider all trade possibilities each time it is run.

 #### Values to query the DEXes for

 Each DEX will have to be queried to get values for $x$, $y$, and $k$; from this, you can determine the exchange rate ($y/x$ or $x/y$).
 You will also have to query the DEXes for the fee amount (`feeNumerator()` and `feeDenominator()`).
-Note that different DEXes, even for the same coin, can have different exchange rates.
+Note that different DEXes, even for the same coin, can have different exchange rates and different fee amounts.

 #### Values provided

-The program will import an `arbitrage_config.py` file to provide many of the values, a sample of which is shown below:
+The program will import an `arbitrage_config.py` file to provide many of the values, a sample of which is shown below.
+The correct file for this semester is available on the Canvas landing page.

 ```
 config = {